patdhlk/go-player/README.md

 a web-based html5 music player

 go-player serves the all files in the music directory.
-It's not recommended to use it outside your local network because there is currently no authentication implemented.
+It's not recommended to use it outside your local network because there is currently no security and authentication implemented.

 build
 --------